 Then, from fiscal years 1978 to 1982, Army's top management headquarters organizations increased staff by 986 (see enc.
 I, p.
 4).
 According to information provided by the Army, most of the increase resulted from the 1981 revision of DOD Directive 5100.73, which categorized a number of existing organizations as management headquarters organizations (see enc.
 II, p.
 3).
-For example, the Concepts Analysis Agency and Headquarters Medical Research and Development Command were designated as management headquarters organizations; they were previously reported as nonheadquarters organizations.
+For example, the Concepts Analysis Agency and Headquarters Medical Research and Development Command were designated as management headquarters organizations.
 As a result of the 1981 revision, Army's top management gained 815 positions, all located within organizations providing immediate support to the headquarters Office of the Chief of Staff.